PKU-OS/RusPintos-Doc/src/lab2-userprograms/tasks.md

 > `exec` is the first syscall where a user passes a pointer to the kernel.
 Be careful and check if the pointer is valid.
 You may look up the page table to see if the pointer lays in a valid virtual memory region.
 Also, do make sure that each character within a string has a valid address.
 Don't just check the first address.
 >
 > With any invalid arguments, it's just fine to return -1.
 As for other syscalls with pointer arguments, please always check the validity of their memory addresses.

-> __Tip: Argument Passing__
->
-> To pass arguments to users, the kernel usually puts these arguments on the user's initial stack.
-Start from the stack top, there lies all arguments and their order doesn't matter as they are referred by pointers.
-Then, there are pointers in the `argv[]` array.
-Don't forget that `argv[]` ends with a `NULL`.
-Also, riscv sp must be 16-byte aligned.

 ### wait